Obama, Fukui

 Obama (小浜市, Obama-shi) is a city located in Fukui Prefecture, Japan.
 As of 1 August 2018, the city had an estimated population of 29,435 in 12,057 households and a population density of 240 persons per km^{2} (327/sq mi).
 The total area of the city was 233.09 sqkm.

-Etymology

-Obama means "small beach" in Japanese.

 Geography

 Obama is located in far southwestern Fukui Prefecture, bordered by Shiga Prefecture to the south and the heavily indented ria coast of Obama Bay (within Wakasa Bay) on the Sea of Japan to the north.
 It is due north of Kyoto, and is about four to seven hours by train from Tokyo.
 Parts of the city are within the borders of the Wakasa Wan Quasi-National Park.